 Coffee contains naturally occurring B vitamins and compounds such as manganese and potassium.
 These nutrients help to support organ functions and fight off colds and viruses.
 In fact, coffee contains 11% of the recommended daily amount of b vitamins.
 Just a couple cups of coffee and you're well on your way to consuming the proper amounts of vitamins and nutrients.

 One of the most potent health benefits of tea is its ability to prevent and even kill certain cancer cells.
-Research has demonstrated a link between tea and the prevention of oxidative damage, which leads to cancer.
+Research has demonstrated a link between tea and the prevention of oxidative damage, which leads to cancer (3).
 Tea is chock full of antioxidants that help to eliminate free radicals and prevent oxidative stress that can cause liver and breast cancer.
-The National Cancer Institute lists several clinical trials and epidemiologic studies that support tea's ability to prevent and fight cancer.
+The National Cancer Institute lists several clinical trials and epidemiologic studies that support tea's ability to prevent and fight cancer (4).

-Regular tea drinkers have a lower risk of developing neurological diseases such as Alzheimer's and Parkinson's disease.
+Regular tea drinkers have a lower risk of developing neurological diseases such as Alzheimer's disease and Parkinson's disease.
 A study published in Phytomedicine found that regular consumption of green tea boosts memory recall and retention as well as cognition.
+Researchers attribute these benefits to the presence of antioxidants including polyphenols, flavonoids, and catechins (6).

 That doesn't mean you have to go cold turkey if coffee is key to kick starting your morning.
 Both beverages are healthy choices when you're looking for an energy boost.
 Just remember to limit your coffee consumption to one or two cups per day to avoid side effects.
 For tea, you can drink 4 to 5 cups per day without negative side effects from caffeine.